 You’re considering hiring a fractional CFO, and the first question that hits is usually the same: what’s this actually going to cost me?
 The answer matters because you’re weighing a significant investment against the very real possibility that strategic financial guidance could be the difference between hitting your next revenue milestone and spinning your wheels for another year.

-Typical Fractional CFO Hourly Rate in 2025
+Typical Fractional CFO Hourly Rate in 2026

-Fractional CFO hourly rates typically range from $175 to $450 per hour in 2025, with most experienced professionals charging between $200 and $350 per hour.
+Fractional CFO hourly rates typically range from $175 to $450 per hour in 2026, with most experienced professionals charging between $200 and $350 per hour.
 A fractional CFO is a part-time financial executive who provides strategic finance leadership without the cost of a full-time hire—think of them as your financial navigator who charts the course to your revenue goals while identifying obstacles before they become problems.
-If you want a full breakdown of what this role includes beyond pricing, see our complete guide on what a fractional CFO does, what they cost, and the ROI they drive.
+If you want a full breakdown of what this role includes beyond pricing, see our complete guide on what a fractional CFO does, what they cost, and the ROI they drive

 The wide pricing range reflects real differences in experience, industry expertise, and service complexity.
 Newer practitioners or those in less competitive markets might charge closer to $150 per hour, while seasoned CFOs with specialized expertise in fundraising, mergers and acquisitions, or complex SaaS metrics can command $500 or more per hour.
+Top tier financial expertise and industry specialization—such as deep knowledge in healthcare, technology, or finance—are key drivers of higher fractional CFO hourly rates in 2025, as businesses pay a premium for sector-specific insights and advanced financial leadership.

 National Average and Range

 The middle market for fractional CFO services sits between $200 and $300 per hour across most U.S. markets.
 At this rate, you typically work with a professional who has 10-15 years of finance leadership experience and can handle strategic planning, forecasting, cash flow management, and investor relations.
 These are the same core areas covered in a strong fractional CFO services engagement, just scoped to your stage.
+Small businesses often benefit most from fractional CFO services at these rates, as they gain access to high-level financial expertise without the cost of a full-time hire.

 Most service-based businesses with revenues between $1M and $10M fall into this pricing tier.
 You’re working with someone who has seen multiple business cycles, understands industry-specific challenges, and can translate financial data into growth strategies.
+A fractional CFO also helps build and scale your company’s finance function, ensuring the right people, processes, and tools are in place to support growth.

 Low-Cost Scenarios Under $175